-If your partner snores, there are plenty of things you can do, not the least of which is wearing a pair of high-quality earplugs.
-Still, some noises are sneaky enough to make it past even the most vigilant light sleepers.
-For example, if your bed is persistently squeaky, I’m afraid the only thing you could do is get one of the quietest bed frames on the market and hope for the best.
+Some noises are sneaky enough to make it past even the most vigilant light sleepers.
+For example, if your bed is persistently squeaky, I’m afraid the only thing you could do is get one of the quiet bed frames on the market and hope for the best.

 1. Zinus Shawn 14-Inch Smartbase Platform Bed Frame